-Deportation is harsher than a prison.
+Deportation is harsher than prison.
 I never searched for luxury in exile.
 My plan was to be at the nearest point to Palestine.
 In the 1980s, communication was really hard.
 One time, I sent a letter to my family through the International Committee of the Red Cross.
 I met my family a year and a half after I sent letter and they had not received it yet.
 Thus, I wanted to be close to Palestine even if deported.
-In 1992, I tried to enter Jordan via Iraa, I was detained at the border as a deportation order was also issued against me by the Jordanian government.
-With some connections I had, I managed to revoke the deportation order in Jordan.
+In 1992, I tried to enter Jordan via Iraq.
+I was detained at the border as a deportation order was also issued against me by the Jordanian government.
+Later on, the deportation order in Jordan was revoked.
 But, for four months, I was forced to appear at the Jordanian intelligence services for interrogation.
-They would keep me waiting from eight am until two am without questioning and then ask me to come again the next day.
+They would keep me waiting from 8:00 am until 2:00 am without questioning and then ask me to come again the next day.
 It was humiliating.
 I prefer to live in my country in a dumpster, rather than in a palace under humiliation.
-Palestinians deported in exile live under humiliation.95
+Palestinians deported in exile live under humiliation.